Home > Guides to the Chow Chow > Understanding your KUSA Pedigree

 Titles listed before the dog's name could be:

-* Ch = Champion (South Africa), or there could be titles denoting various championship titles
+* Ch = Champion (South Africa), or there could be titles denoting various championship titles in other countries.

 * First part of name (word) likely is the kennel name of breeder of dog